Judge Ignores a Business Appraisal in an Arizona Divorce

+We want to talk to you about what can happen if a judge ignores a business appraisal in an Arizona divorce.
 In the unpublished decision of Sammons v.
 Keaggy, the Arizona Court of Appeals addressed Beverly Sammons’ (Wife) appeal of the family court judges ruling in a divorce decree ordering her husband, David C. Keaggy, to sell the family business and award Wife 50% of the proceeds from that sale.
 The order specifically allowed the Husband or the couple’s adult son to purchase the business at a discounted price.

-After a forty year marriage, the wife filed for a dissolution of the parties’ marriage in June of 2012.
+After a forty-year marriage, the wife filed for a dissolution of the parties’ marriage in June of 2012.
 The couple had equal ownership in David Keaggy & Associates, LLC.
 The value of the business was one of the major disputes during the divorce proceedings.
 The husband operated the business and their son had been employed at the company for more than seven years.

 He stated he hoped the parties’ son would run the business, but their son testified he could not purchase the business because he could not afford to buy it.
 The husband further testified he was willing to dissolve the business or let Wife have it, but that he did not agree to buy her out because he was ready to be done with it.

 The Court noted the business was the couple’s most valuable asset and also noted there were not sufficient additional marital assets to offset the value of the business in an award to Wife.
 Therefore, the trial court ordered the parties to begin the process of preparing the business for sale and to divide the proceeds equally.
-The order also stated that if the the husband or their son wished to buy the business they could do so at a discounted rate of $150,000.
-Wife moved for a new trial, but was unsuccessful.
+The order also stated that if the husband or their son wished to buy the business they could do so at a discounted rate of $150,000.
+The wife moved for a new trial but was unsuccessful.

 During the deposition of the parties’ son, he testified that he was willing to purchase the business from the wife for $100,000, which he referred to as a wild guess as to the value of the business as long as he could pay for it in monthly installments.